 + David Chapelle, Michel Gondry, everyone - David Chapelle's Block Party (2005)

-If you think there's anything more beautiful than two old black ladies sitting on a porch step, or an old black man walking down a sunny Brooklyn street in his Sunday finery, then you dear sir or madame, are crazy.
+If you think there's anything more beautiful than an elderly black man walking down a sunny Brooklyn street in his Sunday finery, then you dear sir or madame, are crazy.
 And seeing that level of beauty is one of the last stops on the heavenly choo-choo.
 Will you join with me now in dropping your baggage and hopping aboard?

 I think it's a truly beautiful thing that Tyler Perry's Madea has become such a success, and of course I also understand the baffled unease of the white critics who watch with jaws agape.
 I too would be like those confused critics if I had been assigned both these movies at my old critic job, and I will always be grateful to the editors for passing these films down to the second stringers like some unclean leper's foot that cures not just the leper, but the sinner washing it.
 I grew up in a time and place where on one hand everyone was open and loving and happy in our all-white comfortably middle class suburban Lansdale, PA community.
 But on the other hand--even the late 60s-early 70--it was a time when adults were openly racist, sexist, homophobic, and seven deadly sinful without ever thinking it was wrong, and after a bunch of cocktails it got worse, and I thought it was hilarious!
 I loved the permissive freedom, the easy and free human contact and I was high on that sugary fast food of group social bonding, racism and us vs. them-ism -- easy to find, cheap as hell, but leaves you hating yourself in ways it might take decades to even realize, or admit.
 So while some artsy white writers aren't racist but don't want to see Madea for its lack of artsiness, I wasn't one of them.